sopra-fs22-group-01/server/README.md

     -   Building a RESTful Web Service: http://spring.io/guides/gs/rest-service/
     -   Building REST services with Spring: http://spring.io/guides/tutorials/bookmarks/

-## Setup this Template with your IDE of choice
+## Setup this project with the IDE of your choice

 Download your IDE of choice: (e.g., [Eclipse](http://www.eclipse.org/downloads/), [IntelliJ](https://www.jetbrains.com/idea/download/)), [Visual Studio Code](https://code.visualstudio.com/) and make sure Java 15 is installed on your system (for Windows-users, please make sure your JAVA_HOME environment variable is set to the correct version of Java).